entitiesofentities/msabuild/_posts/CFP/2014-5-12-community.md

 ---
-layout: default
+layout: CFP
-title: Community CFPs for MSA17
+title: Community CFPs
+category: call
+tag: text
 ---

 ###How can I send out a CFP to the MSA Community?